Installation (running your own crawlers)¶

 To gracefully exit, run

-Files which were downloaded by crawlers you ran, Memorious progress data from the Postgres database, and the RabbitMQ queue, are all persisted in the
+Files which were downloaded by crawlers you ran, Memorious progress data from the Redis database, and the Redis task queue, are all persisted in the

 build directory, and will be reused next time you start it up.
 (If you need a completely fresh start, you can delete this directory).

 When you’re working on your crawlers, it’s not convenient to rebuild your Docker containers all the time.
 To run without Docker:

 MEMORIOUS_CONFIG_PATH points to your crawler YAML files, wherever they may be.